 Best way to travel around Goa is through rented vehicles

-Ayurvedic Centres: Check Govt. authorised Leaf Ratings.
+Ayurvedic Centres: Check Govt. authorized Leaf Ratings.
 Olive Leaf- small and mid-sized centers.
 Green Leaf: larger centers, superior facilities

 State Law stipulates that possession of alcohol by an adult (above 18 years) of a quantity more than 3 litres, with beer bottles more than 6 and 1.5 litres of toddy are illegal & punishable

 Drinking inside moving vehicles, in presence of a child (below 15 yrs), in public is a punishable offence

 So what’s your pick out of Goa vs Kerala?